Can Lyme disease and chronic infections cause cancer?

 - Skin lesions that appear as red spots called petechiae

-- Excessive perspiration, especially at nighttime, called night swears
+- Excessive perspiration, especially at nighttime, is called night sweats

 - Muscle aches

-- The tick bite site developing a "bull's-eye" rash, fever, and other flu-like symptoms malaise, headache, dizziness
+- The tick bite site develops a "bull's-eye" rash, fever, and other flu-like symptoms such as malaise, headaches, and dizziness.

 - Chest pain